unoplatform/uno/doc/articles/features/windows-device-lights.md

 * `IsEnabled`
 * `BrightnessLevel`

-WASM does not offer a API to control the device flashlight, yet.
+WASM does not offer an API to control the device flashlight, yet.

 ### Implementation notes